-The move will consolidate technologies built in different labs at Mayo and help boost manufacturing quality, says cardiologist and researcher Atta Behfar, M.D., Ph.D., of Mayo’s Center for Regenerative Medicine.
+The move will consolidate technologies built in different labs at Mayo and help boost manufacturing quality, says cardiologist and researcher Atta Behfar, M.D., Ph.D., director of the Van Cleve Cardiac Regenerative Program and deputy director of translation for Regenerative Medicine within Mayo’s Center for Regenerative Medicine.

 “Centralizing the manufacture of these next-generation biotherapies ensures that we will be offering our patients treatments developed with the highest standards.”